WoltLab/docs.woltlab.com/docs/javascript/typescript.md

 }
 ```

-After installing the types using npm you will also need to configure tsconfig.json to take the types into account.
+After installing the types using npm, you will also need to configure `tsconfig.json` to take the types into account.
-To do so you will need to add them to the `compilerOptions.paths` option.
+To do so, you will need to add them to the `compilerOptions.paths` option.
-A full `tsconfig.json` that matches the configuration of WoltLab Suite could look like the following.
+A complete `tsconfig.json` file that matches the configuration of WoltLab Suite could look like the following.

 ```json
 {